OnionIoT/Onion-Docs/Omega2/Kit-Guides/Maker/tutorials/02-servo-controlling-servo.md

 ## Controlling Servos with the PWM Expansion {#controlling-servos-with-the-pwm-expansion}

-// TODO: fix this intro to actually explain that we're going to be using servos In this tutorial we will learn how to control the channels on our servo expansion using python.
-But first, a brief introduction to servo motors is required
+In this tutorial we will learn how to control servo motors using the PWM Expansion with Python.
+But first, let's briefly introduce servo motors.

 <!-- servo -->
 ```{r child = '../../shared/servos.md'}